-The 15th edition of ECCO concert will take place on October 6th at the Philharmonie in Luxembourg.
-Co-organized by ECSA and FLAC (Fédération Luxembourgeoise des Auteurs et Compositeurs), this 15th edition will feature the works of 6 amazing composers, performed by the ensemble United Instruments of Lucilin and conducted by Thomas Goff.
+The 15th edition of the ECCO concert took place on October 6th at the Philharmonie in Luxembourg.
+Co-organised by ECSA and FLAC (Fédération Luxembourgeoise des Auteurs et Compositeurs), this 15th edition has featured the works of 6 amazing composers, performed by the ensemble United Instruments of Lucilin and conducted by Thomas Goff.

 The ensemble for contemporary music United Instruments of Lucilin was founded in 1999 by a group of passionate and committed musicians and is the only Luxembourgish chamber music ensemble specialised in contemporary music.
 Dedicated exclusively to promoting and commissioning works of the 20th and 21st century, United Instruments of Lucilin is now known for its outstanding programs around the world.

 In about 40 concerts a year, Lucilin presents a broad scope of musical events, ranging from “traditional” concerts to music theatre productions, children projects, improvisation sessions as well as discussions with composers.

 United Instruments of Lucilin works in close collaboration with the Grand Théâtre de Luxembourg in the field of contemporary opera and music theatre projects and premiered, among others, Toshio Hosokawa’s monodrama The Raven with Charlotte Hellekant, Philippe Manoury’s «thinkspiel» Kein Licht staged by Nicolas Stemann and recently the opera The Sleeping Thousand by Adam Maor, premiered at the Festival d’Aix-en-Provence in July 2019.